bitmandu/rotenc/README.md

 rotenc
 ======

-An AVR-GCC library for a rotary encoder.
+Rotary encoder interrupt handler for an AVR microcontroller.

 Documentation
 -------------

-Detailed instructions on setting up the hardware and software are available in the [documentation][docs].
+More information on the hardware and software is in the [documentation][docs].

 Help / Issues
 -------------